saantanavitor/saantanavitor/README.md

 * 🏢 I'm currently working as Software Engineer I at FCxLabs.

-* 📚 ...and studying some: C# / .NET / TypeScript / Angular.JS
+* 📚 ...and studying some: TypeScript / React Native

 * ℹ️ Hobbies: Games 🎮 | Music 🎧 | Exercise 🏃 |